© Ⓟ 1994 SYDA Foundation®. All rights reserved.

 Namasankirtana is the repetition of the divine name in song.
 On the Siddha Yoga path, this Sanskrit word refers both to the practice of chanting the names of God and to the chant itself.
 Repeating God’s name to music has immense power.
 In the twenty-five years of my sadhana, namasankirtana has always been of vital importance, as it invariably uplifts my spirit.
 Whether I am part of the lead group of Siddha Yoga musicians or one of the response chanters in the satsang hall, the experience is sacred.
 Throughout the duration of the namasankirtana, I imagine that I am inhaling and exhaling sound—the blessed sound of God’s name.

 The positive effect that namasankirtana has on my state of being is immediate: as soon as I give myself to the chant by both listening and responding to the melodic lines, it feels as if the music does the rest.
 Very easily, my heart and mind are cleansed of any thoughts or feelings that might be painful, worrying, or sad.
 As the chant continues, my entire being feels flooded with love.

-For many of us, it is spring and a time of new beginnings.
-On this Easter weekend, let us immerse ourselves in the Siddha Yoga practice of chanting with a namasankirtana that is associated with rebirth and renewal.
+So as sadhakas, let us immerse ourselves in the Siddha Yoga practice of chanting with a namasankirtana that is associated with rebirth and renewal.
 Let’s refresh and revitalize our joy and reverence by chanting the name of Shiva—Jaya Jaya Shiva Shambho—and experiencing the Lord’s magnificence within and all around!

 North Carolina, United States